zoxpx/pxdocs/content/install-with-other/operate-and-maintain/monitoring/alerting.md

 ### Prometheus config file

-Modify the below configuration to include your PX nodes' IP addresses, and save it as ${PROMETHEUS_CONF}/prometheus.yml.
+Modify the below configuration to include your Portworx nodes' IP addresses, and save it as ${PROMETHEUS_CONF}/prometheus.yml.

 ```text
 global: